Gibraltar Squadron: Current organisation

+Marine services at the Port of Gibraltar, including for naval vessels using the port, are provided by Boluda Towage Europe.
+Boluda acquired Resolve Marine Group in February 2024, which had previously been providing marine services at the port with one ASD ocean-going and harbour tug (Resolve Hercules), four harbour tugs (Rooke, Wellington, Egerton and Eliott), two barges (Isaac 1874 and RMG 280) as well as the anchor-handling tug Resolve Blizzard, which can provide regional firefighting, oil pollution and emergency response services.
+Several of these assets were acquired by Boluda.
+In June 2024, Boluda strengthened its own presence at Gibraltar by adding the tugboat “VB Responder” to its fleet.

 Boathouse

 Since 2011 the Gibraltar Squadron has shared a headquarters and boathouse with the Marine Unit of the Gibraltar Defence Police.
 The boathouse accommodates the Navy's two patrol boats and three RHIBs, and the police's two patrol boats and two RHIBs.

 Mission

 According to the Royal Navy, the unit's mission is to:

 "To contribute to the maritime defence and security of Gibraltar and, where necessary, the prosecution of offensive maritime operations in order to allow BFG to support military ops as directed by HMG."

 Based in a purpose-built headquarters in Gibraltar, the Squadron is operational throughout the year in order to meet its directive from Commander British Forces Gibraltar, with particular regard to the security and integrity of British Gibraltar Territorial Waters (BGTW).
 It is also responsible for the protection of British, NATO and allied warships passing through the Strait of Gibraltar or entering the naval base.
 Uniquely for the Royal Navy, the Squadron is permanently assigned to the Operational Command of Commander Joint Operations.
 The squadron is attached to the Portsmouth Flotilla and is one of several units permanently stationed overseas, including HMS Forth, HMS Medway, HMS Tamar, HMS Spey and the units assigned to operate from HMS Jufair in Bahrain.